jgarc172/code-practice/Preparation/4-composition.md

-# Composition as Problem Solving
+# Value Composition as Problem Solving

 To solve any problem, small or large, it is important that we understand the smallest components of a problem and its respective solution.
+In the basic level practice exercises, we will limit to the use of **value** composition as opposed to **function** composition.
+Eventually, for for advanced practice exercises we can make use of function composition to solve problems.

 Programming languages already give us those small and fundamental (**primitive**) elements.
 We already introduced the *three basic value types* and some of the *built-in* operators.
 In addition to those, we have to include the use of **literals** to